List of FIFA Club World Cup participants: List of participating clubs of the FIFA Club World Cup

 The following is a list of clubs that have played in or qualified for the FIFA Club World Cup.
 Editions in bold indicate competitions won.
 Rows can be adjusted to national league, total number of participations by national league or club and years played.
-Auckland City have contested the FIFA Club World Cup ten times, more than any other club.
+Auckland City have contested the FIFA Club World Cup twelve times, more than any other club.